solacecommunity/solace-prometheus-exporter/README.md

 ##### V2 endpoints

-Those are semp V2 endpoints.
+Those are SEMP V2 endpoints.
 Please avoid those.
-These are still experimental caused by the terrible performance of semp V2.
+These are still experimental caused by the terrible performance of SEMP V2.
 For example, getting queue stats with a filter that match 4500 out of 10`000 queues.
 Using a 10.5.1 software broker.